Limited cutaneous systemic sclerosis (Scleroderma, CREST syndrome)

 What is the Cause of the Disease?

 The etiology of systemic sclerosis remains a mystery.
-It is thought that patients who develop the disease have an underlying genetic predisposition and are then exposed to something in the environment that triggers disease presentation.
+It is thought that patients who develop the disease have an underlying genetic predisposition and are then exposed to something in the environment that triggers endothelial destruction, formation of autoantibodies, and activation of dermal fibroblasts.

 Systemic Implications and Complications